Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/animation.md

     }
 ```

-`BoolSetByIDefeatableDefeated.cs` defines a bool parameter to be set if the Defeated event is fired by a specific [IDefeatable](../utilities.md#idefeatable) interface implementation.
+`BoolSetByIDefeatableDefeated.cs` defines a bool parameter to be set if the Defeated event is fired by an [IDefeatable](../utilities.md#idefeatable) interface implementation.

 #### BoolSetByIDefeatableDefeatedBack